PatrickKyei/exception/_posts/2022-09-29-everythime-you-find-yourself-complaining-about-your-current-state-of-success-do-this.md

 **STEP 1**: Take a piece of paper and make two columns and write down answers to these questions below:

-Who you are today.
+Who you are today?
-Who do you want to become.
+Who do you want to become?

 Here are a few examples:

 **Health:**
 Today I’m fat and sick.
 I see myself strong and healthy.

 **Work:**
 Today I hate my job.
 I see myself in my dream job.

 **Education:**
 Today I’m not learning anything.
 I see myself reading two books a month.

 **Finances:**
 Today I’m stuck with debt.
 I see myself debt free.